codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the term GPU stand for?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Graphics Processing Unit
+ 1. IBM
- 2. Graphical Proprietary Unit
+ 2. Microsoft
- 3. Graphite Producing Unit
+ 3. Apple
- 4. Gaming Processor Unit
+ 4. Google

 <details>
   <summary>Answer</summary>
-  Graphics Processing Unit
+  Apple
 </details>